Skip to main content

 Four players did not practice: defensive lineman Dexter Lawrence (veteran rest day), wide receivers Darius Slayton (concussion protocol) and Bryce Ford-Wheaton (Achilles), and guard Greg Van Roten (shoulder).

-Slayton might stay behind when the team flies to Germany tomorrow.
+Slayton might stay behind when the team flies to Germany on Thursday.

 "He could possibly not travel," Daboll said.
 "We'll see where he's at.
 That hasn't been decided yet, but if he's not progressing where he needs to progress, there's a chance we could not travel him."